Aizy-app/AIZYClientPy/docs/source/usage.rst

 * Track your bot's performance
 * Monitor rental statistics
-* Receive notifications about trades
-* Update your bot as needed

 Visit your `dashboard <https://aizy.app/dashboard>`_ to manage your bots and view earnings.